johnmeasey/authors-writing-more/README.md

 # Annotated Line Chart with Highcharts
 ### With thanks and acknowledgements to Jack Dougherty and Ilya Ilyankou [Hands-On Data Visualization](https://handsondataviz.org).

+Data presented shows a line graph for the numbers of papers published per year in the Life Sciences.

-Data from Web of Science, www.webofknowledge.com, 04 May 2021
+Data from Scopus, https://www.scopus.com/, 09 May 2021